ttddee/Cascade/README.md

 This is still an early prototype and not ready for production use.

+## Download

+Cascade is free software.
+If you want to try it out, the latest binaries are [here](https://github.com/ttddee/Cascade/releases).

 ## Features

 - Node-based non-destructive editing workflow
-- All image processing is done on the GPU, except for IO
+- All image processing is done on the GPU
 - 32 bit linear color pipeline
 - Easy extensibility due to separation of processing pipeline from application logic